Do you ever wonder where apparels have been manufactured that you’re wearing? What sort of journey have they been through?

 The blockchain technology can assist the clothing industry to become more efficient and sustainable, by observing every aspect of the product’s lifecycle.
 It has the ability to tell a customer the authenticity of the cloth, where an item was made, who made it, what chemicals and fabric compounds have been used.

 Many enterprises have already started using blockchain to manage their apparel supply chain in a better and efficient way.
 Let’s understand how blockchain works in the big apparel supply chain.

-Blockchain supply chain – Revolutionizing the clothing industry
+Blockchain Apparel Supply Chain – Revolutionizing the clothing industry

-Stakeholders that can be involved in the distribution of clothing are as follows:
+Stakeholders that can be involved in the Blockchain Apparel Supply Chain Network: